 Thomas is a Finance graduate from the University of Melbourne, Australia.
-He is an investor in managed funds, ETFs and shares on the ASX200.
+He invests in managed funds, ETFs, shares and cryptocurrencies.

 It's that time of the month.
 You have received your paycheck, you paid your bills and you have spent some of your extra money on shopping, drinks, monthly app subscriptions, etc. You still have some leftover money (which is great), but it just sits idly in your savings account.
 Does this sound familiar to your situation?

 Having some savings for an emergency is excellent, but solely relying on those savings from your paychecks to achieve your financial goals is a tall order.
 Proactively using part of your savings to invest is an important step in being able to earn additional income.
 It is also important to start investing at a young age.

 Here are five simple but strong reasons why you should start investing at a young age.

 - You will have more time to learn and recover from your losses.

 - You can withstand more risks and potentially earn more from returns.